Renewing The Hope Center

 More Space, More Function, More Options

-The Hope Center is a deeply rooted non-profit organization that provides many everyday services including after-school programs, basic necessities such as food, water, and clothing, and serves the community in times of emergency, for example as a cooling station during extreme heat events.
+The Hope Center is a deeply rooted non-profit organization that provides many everyday services including after-school art and dance programs, safe space for homework and tutoring, as well as clothing racks and basic necessities such as food and water for those in need.
+It also serves the community in times of emergency, for example as a cooling station during extreme heat events or as a central hub to disperse donated emergency supplies.

-The Center provides an impressive amount of services within a very small space, but a larger space will allow for expanded programming and better serve its community in times of crisis.
+Though the Center provides an impressive amount of services within a very small space, The Hope Center was in talks with the landlord of a larger space next door during our design phase that would allow for expanded programming and better serve its community in times of crisis.

-Farr Associates led the consultant team in a passive resilience study, and a conceptual design and cost analysis for a new Community Resilience Hub and renovated Hope Center.
+Farr Associates led the consultant team in a passive resilience study, and a conceptual design and cost analysis for a new Community Resilience Hub and renovated Hope Center, helping them envision a bold new plan as they navigated their transition to a new space.

 Client: Climate Resilience Consulting, LLC